Megan Trenda '07

 Why did you decide to major in Spanish?

 I always enjoyed the challenges of learning another language, and it has also been fascinated to learn about the rich history and culture of Spanish-speaking countries through the language.
 I grew up knowing I wanted to be a teacher, and Spanish was always my favorite course in school.
 Watching my older sister study abroad during her college experience also greatly piqued my interest.
 I realized that I could combine my passion for teaching with the Spanish language, while also being able to travel and live abroad as part of my studies and career.
 It then became an easy decision to pursue a major in Spanish.

 How has knowing Spanish benefited you personally and professionally?

 The Spanish program at UST gave me a foundation to use Spanish professionally and helped prepare me to study Spanish at the graduate level.
 The department was very supportive and encouraged the study abroad opportunities where I felt my Spanish truly came to life.

-What advice would you give to incoming or current students who are considering majoring or minoring in French?
+What advice would you give to incoming or current students who are considering majoring or minoring in Spanish?

 Majoring or minoring in Spanish (or any language) will benefit you personally and professionally.
 It is also what our world needs -- more internationally-minded global citizens who are bilingual.
 Also, the study abroad experience is an essential part of your language education, and I would encourage all majors and minors to study abroad for at least a semester.
 Minoring or majoring in a language is signing up for a life-long learning experience and an appreciation for another culture.
 You are never done learning Spanish; you will always be pushing yourself to keep using and improving your language. ¡Sí se puede!